 - Asana: This is the tool I use to organize just about my entire business.
 It’s where I keep my editorial calendar, my daily to-do list, my long-term to-do’s and goals, and just about everything else!
 I used to be strictly a paper planner kind of girl, but Asana has definitely converted me!

 - Tailwind: This is hands-down my favorite social media scheduler!
 Most of my blog traffic comes from Pinterest, so having a great Pinterest tool is super important to me.
 Tailwind helps me to schedule pins both from my own blog and others.
 It takes me just a short block of time to fill my Pinterest calendar for the week, and then it’s totally hands-off!
 There is a bit of an investment, but there is a free Tailwind trial to help you decide if it’s right for you.

 - Planoly: If you’re someone who likes to plan out your Instagram feed ahead of time, then Planoly is definitely the tool for you.
 Instagram can be a huge time investment.
-And yes, with Instagram schedulers you still have to go in and manually post the image.
-But this allows you to pre-plan your feed, pre-write your captions, and get a notification when it’s time to post.
+This allows you to pre-plan your feed, pre-write your captions, and schedule your posts.
 There is a paid version, but the free version covers up to 30 posts per month.

 - HootSuite/Buffer: In addition to social media schedulers dedicated to Pinterest and Instagram, you’ll also probably benefit from scheduling your Facebook and Twitter posts ahead of time.
 HootSuite and Buffer are both great for this and both offer free plans.